humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-19-internet-explorer-8-document-and-browser-modes.md

 ### Internet Explorer 7 mode

 Internet Explorer 7 mode is the most curious of all browser modes as it appears to be an option in [IE Developer Tools][2] only.
 The documentation states that this is used to test your site in an actual Internet Explorer 7 instance rather than Internet Explorer 8 running in compatibility mode.
 Internet Explorer 7 determines the document mode as if `X-UA-Compatible` is set to EmulateIE7.
-Additionally, this mode completely disregards `X-UA-Compatible` and so there is no way to manually change the document mode (Internet Explorer 7 didn&#8217;t honor `X-UA-Compatible` either).
+Additionally, this mode completely disregards `X-UA-Compatible` and so there is no way to manually change the document mode (Internet Explorer 7 didn't honor `X-UA-Compatible` either).
 This means that unlike the other browser modes, Internet Explorer 7 mode can never have a document mode of IE8 standards.
 Further, the user-agent string is changes so that the Trident version is no longer available.
 Here it is on my box:

     Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 5.1; .NET CLR 1.1.4322; .NET CLR 2.0.50727)

-There doesn&#8217;t appear to be any other way that and end user can trigger Internet Explorer 7 mode.
+There doesn't appear to be any other way that and end user can trigger Internet Explorer 7 mode.
 As such, it appears that this is just a convenience tool for developers that frees us from needing toÂ  and so it appears to be a tool used primary for developers

 ## Summary

 Internet Explorer 8 has some powerful, and confusing, features as it relates to its rendering and execution engine.
 Document modes are used to determine which features are available to the page, and that includes which CSS features and which JavaScript features are enabled and available.
 You can tell the browser how you would like the document mode to be determined by specifying a value of `X-UA-Compatible`.

 Browser modes change how the document mode is determined when `X-UA-Compatible` is not specified.
-They also change the user-agent string so that user-agent sniffers won&#8217;t be broken.
+They also change the user-agent string so that user-agent sniffers won't be broken.
 In the wild, you will only see Internet Explorer 8 mode and Internet Explorer 8 compatibility mode; Internet Explorer 7 mode appears to be just for developer usage.

  [1]: http://www.microsoft.com/uk/windows/internet-explorer/features/enhanced-navigation.aspx
  [2]: http://msdn.microsoft.com/en-us/library/dd565626%28VS.85%29.aspx#browserModeMenu